anto24s96/anto24s96/README.md

 ###

-<p align="left">✨ ✨ Certified Full Stack Web Developer from Boolean Academy, with hands-on experience in React, Node.js, and Express, gained through the development of real-world full-stack projects.
+<p align="left">✨ Certified Full Stack Web Developer from Boolean Academy, with hands-on experience in React, Node.js, and Express, gained through the development of real-world full-stack projects.<br>
-✨ A passionate developer committed to continuous learning, always seeking new challenges and opportunities for growth.
+✨ A passionate developer committed to continuous learning, always seeking new challenges and opportunities for growth.<br>
 🎯 Current Focus: Advancing React skills to build user-friendly, high-performance applications.
 </p>